 The thermodynamic characteristics of CO2 make it particularly suitable for use in heat pump applications, operating at far higher temperatures than has been feasible with HFC heat pump technology.
 A second aspect of CO2 as a heat pump is that it works best where the heating process occurs over a large temperature range, such as is the case with domestic hot water, where water has to be heated from below 20°C to above 60°C. Converse this means that CO2 heat pumps are not a natural fit for conventional space heating hot water systems operating across a 20°C temperature difference, unless the water entering the heat pump is quite cool, i.e. 20-30°C.

-In the final article in this series, we will look at the Eco-Cute CO2 heat pumps as an example of how these performance and can be applied in practice.
+In the final article in this series, CO2 Heat Pumps In Practice, we will look at the Revere CO2 heat pumps as an example of how these heat pumps perform and can be applied in practice.

 Nerd Space: What’s so good about CO2 in heating?